 Section 6.1 Who pays an extra Part D amount because of income?
+The paye an extra r are b amount because of meetine.

 If your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you'll pay the standard premium amount and an Income Related Monthly Adjustment Amount, also known as IRMAA.
 IRMAA is an extra charge added to your premium.